nikeipt/nicngoh/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Product Manager / Traveller / Witticism on tap
+subtitle: Product Manager / Traveller / Backpack Geek
 ---

 My name is Nick Ngoh and I make things.
 With an education in Civil Engineering and Marketing (UNSW) and 2 years experience working as a product manager for [HeavenAddress](www.heavenaddress.com)